By supporting people in prison to maintain housing and resolve debts, we can help end the cycle between prisons and homelessness.

-Many people in prison have ongoing issues with housing and debts, both before and after release.
-Without legal help to resolve these issues, people are at greater risk of homelessness and, as a consequence, ending up back in prison.
+Without tailored, holistic legal help to resolve these issues, people are at greater risk of homelessness and, as a consequence, ending up back in prison.